 Old passwords (passwords that have not been changed in an extended period of time) are a significant security risk to the safety and integrity of Westerns networking community.
 The longer a password remains unchanged, the longer a malefactor has to attempt to break the password.
 Research shows that the time needed to break an 8-character password that adheres to Western's password policy structure is less than 90 days if using a high end workstation.
 A specialized computer, built for this purpose could break these passwords in as little as 6 hours.
 Additionally, passwords that are extremely old may no longer conform to the current password policy Western enforces and as such may be even easier to compromise.

-Western University's Information Security team, along with the ITS Help Desk, and the Computer Accounts Office are moving ahead with a project that aims to effect account password changes for all accounts where the password is at least 5 years old.
+Western University's Information Security team, along with the Helpdesk, and the Computer Accounts Office are moving ahead with a project that aims to effect account password changes for all accounts where the password is at least 5 years old.

 Thank you for your understanding, and efforts in helping to make Western University's network a safer place for all.

 - Contact the Helpdesk: http://www.uwo.ca/wts/helpdesk/

 - Official WTS Emails: http://www.uwo.ca/wts/official_account_emails/index.html